Saturated Fat and LDL: What the Evidence Actually Shows

 LDL causes atherosclerosis.
 This isn’t controversial in cardiology: it’s settled science (Ference et al., 2017):

-- Genetics: People born with lower LDL have dramatically lower heart disease risk
+- Genetics: People born with lower LDL (familial hypobetalipoproteinemia) have dramatically lower heart disease risk.
+People born with higher LDL (familial hypercholesterolemia) have dramatically higher risk.
+This is a natural experiment with millions of subjects.

 Keto case studies are interesting but niche.
-Decades of data trump months of anecdote.
+Decades of data across millions of patients trump months of anecdote.

 You can eat low-carb without ignoring your lipids:

-- Monitor your numbers : If LDL spikes, adjust.
+- Monitor your numbers : Get ApoB tested annually.
+If LDL spikes on a new diet, adjust.
 Don’t rationalize.

-- Don’t pick sides : Optimize glucose and cholesterol (Attia, 2023)
+- Don’t pick sides : Optimize glucose and cholesterol (Attia, 2023).
+Both matter for longevity.

 Related